Jango73/Quick3D/README.md

 * Vegetation rendering : vegetation objects (and all alpha containing objects) should be rendered last to avoid alpha problems
 * Vegetation spawning : still some bug in this algorithm

+### Animation
+* Skinning : nothing done yet

 ### Camera
 * Frustum : sometimes objects disappear because they not considered inside the viewing frustum (although we know they are)

 ### Materials
-* PBR rendering : materials must be refactored in order to allow for more physically based rendering
+* PBR rendering : allow scripting of PBR methods for realistic shading